kauden/pydio/README.md

 # kauden/nginx

-This is a Ubuntu-based image with pydio 6.0.5 installed.
+This is a Centos base image with pydio 6.0.5 installed.

 It's pre-configured to listen on port 80.